All Episodes

 Well, it does scare me.

-Um, and so I just want to say thank you for everything that you've done.
+And so I just want to say thank you for everything that you've done.

-We're gonna need it.
+We're going to need it.

 I'm not disagreeing at all.

-I think we're gonna need it.
+I think we're going to need it.

-And you, the people of this country have the power.
+And you, the people of this country, have the power.

 Not me.